Avalanche (AVAX)

 - Mindshare and ecosystem metrics lag behind top-tier competitors

-Token Unlock Risk
+Token Emission Risk

 - Price has declined ~92% from all-time high, partly due to supply dynamics